oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 #### Dump undo history to obtain solution

 In order to be complete, we may have to dump it as a "redo" history.
 I.e. add redo.
+Actually, the original author assembles this for *logging*; I should leverage what he's already done.

 ### Announce game finished when no facedown cards in Tableau are left